 By Mario Alexandre · March 27, 2026 · 9 min read

 I remember the first time I used ChatGPT.
-I typed "write me a blog post about productivity" and got back something that sounded good but said nothing.
-It took me months of experimentation to understand why — and the answer changed how I think about AI communication forever.
+I typed "write me a blog post about productivity" and got back words that sounded okay but said nothing.
+It took me months of trying things to understand why.
+The answer changed how I think about AI forever.

 If you are new to prompt engineering, this guide will save you those months.
-I will explain what prompt engineering actually is, why most prompts fail, and how to fix it using a simple framework called sinc-LLM.
+I will tell you what prompt engineering is, why most prompts fail, and how to fix it with a simple framework called sinc-LLM.

-Prompt engineering is the practice of writing instructions for AI models that produce exactly the output you want.
-It is not magic, it is not hacking, and it is not about finding secret keywords.
-It is about specification — telling the AI precisely what you need instead of hoping it guesses correctly.
+Prompt engineering means writing instructions for AI models that get you exactly the output you want.
+It is not magic.
+It is not hacking.
+It is not about secret keywords.
+It is about being specific: you tell the AI exactly what you need instead of hoping it guesses right.

-Think of it like ordering food at a restaurant.
+Think of ordering food at a restaurant.
 "Give me something good" is a bad order.
 "Grilled salmon, medium, with roasted vegetables, no butter, extra lemon on the side" is a good order.
-The chef can execute both, but only the second one gives you what you actually want.
+The chef can make both.
+But only the second one gives you what you want.

 The average prompt is 12 words long.
-The average specification for a human freelancer is 2,000 words long.
-That gap — 12 words versus 2,000 — is where things go wrong.
-You would never hire a freelancer and say "make me a website" with no other details.
+The average brief for a human freelancer is 2,000 words long.
+That gap is where things go wrong.
+You would never hire a freelancer and say "make me a website" with no details.
 But that is exactly what most people do with AI.

-When the AI receives an underspecified prompt, it has to guess what you meant.
-And AI guessing has a name: hallucination.
-Not because the AI is broken, but because you gave it too little information to work with.
+When the AI gets a vague prompt, it has to guess what you meant.
+That guessing has a name: hallucination.
+The AI is not broken.
+You just gave it too little to work with.

-In signal processing, this is called aliasing — when you sample a signal with too few data points, the reconstruction contains artifacts that were never in the original signal:
+In signal processing, this problem is called aliasing.
+When you measure a signal with too few data points, the result has errors that were never in the original signal:

-This formula is the mathematical basis of sinc-LLM, but you do not need to understand the math to use the tool.
-The key insight is simple: more specification = less guessing = better output.
+This formula is the math behind sinc-LLM, but you do not need to understand it to use the tool.
+The idea is simple: more detail = less guessing = better output.

-I developed a framework that breaks every prompt into exactly 6 parts.
-I call them "bands" because they are like frequency bands in a radio signal — each carries a different type of information, and together they capture your full intent.
+I built a framework that splits every prompt into 6 parts.
+I call them "bands" because they work like frequency bands in a radio signal.
+Each band carries one type of information.
+Together, they capture what you really want.

 Here are the 6 bands:

-Instead of letting the AI default to "helpful assistant," tell it exactly what expert to act as.
-Not "be a writer" but "senior tech journalist who writes for Wired, known for explaining complex topics to non-technical audiences."
+Do not let the AI default to "helpful assistant."
+Tell it what kind of expert to be.
+Not "be a writer," but "senior tech journalist who writes for Wired, known for explaining hard topics to everyday readers."

 Give the AI the background.
-"I am preparing a presentation for my company's board meeting next Tuesday.
-The board consists of 5 non-technical investors.
-They are evaluating whether to increase our AI budget by $2M."
+Example: "I am preparing a presentation for my company's board meeting next Tuesday.
+The board has 5 non-technical investors.
+They are deciding whether to increase our AI budget by $2M."

-Provide specific facts, examples, numbers, or reference material.
-Do not make the AI invent data — give it real data.
-"Our AI spending last quarter was $150K.
-Revenue attributed to AI features: $890K.
+Give it real facts, numbers, and examples.
+Do not let the AI invent data.
+Example: "Our AI spending last quarter was $150K.
+Revenue from AI features: $890K.
 Customer satisfaction for AI features: 4.2/5."

 This is the most important band.
 Tell the AI what to do AND what not to do.
-"Maximum 10 slides.
+Example: "Maximum 10 slides.
 No technical jargon.
 Each slide must have one key number.
-No pie charts — use bar charts only.
+No pie charts, use bar charts only.
 Must end with a clear recommendation."

 {